 Skype is blocked in the Middle Eastern sultanate because the government believes that telecommunications company Omantel, which is partly state-owned, shouldn’t witness any decrease in profits.

-If you would like to access Skype in Oman, then start by selecting one of the recommended VPNs on this list.
+If you would like to access Skype while traveling abroad in Oman, then start by selecting one of the recommended VPNs on this list.
 Register and pay for the service, download the native software, and restart your device.

-Once a stable connection has been established, simply open Skype and use it like you normally would.
+Once a stable connection has been established, you can simply open Skype and use it like you normally would.